snake-4/Zygisk-Assistant/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+The point of Zygisk Assistant is to hide memory maps created by mounting modules and set system property values to appear as if your device is locked.

 Using the **release** build is recommended over the debug build.
 Only use debug builds if you are going to make a bug report.